 THE ST HILAIRE CELLARS STORY

 St Hilaire Cellars president Gary L Jackson grew up in Yakima and ventured across the Cascades to Seattle where he graduated from the University of Washington Foster School of Business.
-After honing his marketing skills at an advertising agency and Boise Cascade Corporation, he started a newspaper and built it into a major publishing company with the largest paid circulation weekly in the Northwest and a number of other publications, including tourist guides, tv guides, specialty newspapers and college catalogs.
+After honing his marketing skills at an advertising agency and Boise Cascade Corporation, he started a newspaper and built it into a major publishing company with the largest paid circulation weekly in the Northwest and a number of other publications, including tourist guides, tv guides, specialty newspapers and college newspapers.

 Gary and his wife Christine, built a major thoroughbred breeding and racing operation in the early 1980’s and still remain involved in the sport.